 Note 1: Mandatory unless the JBE has the right to terminate the contract for convenience.
 Note 2: Mandatory in any contract under which goods are provided to a JBE.
 Note 3: Mandatory only if a contract was obtained by means of a competitive bid.

-- Note 4: Mandatory if the contract provides for the purchase of goods specified in PCC 12207 (paper products; printing and wrapping papers; mulch, compost, and cocompost products; glass products; lubricating oils; plastic products; paint; antifreeze; tires and tirederived products; and metal).
-Also mandatory in janitorial/building maintenance contracts, and printing contracts, and parts cleaning contracts, as described in appendix C of this chapter. - Note 5: With certain exceptions, mandatory if a contract includes services in excess of \$200,000.
+Note 4: Mandatory if the contract provides for the purchase of goods specified in PCC 12207 (paper products; printing and wrapping papers; mulch, compost, and cocompost products; glass products; lubricating oils; plastic products; paint; antifreeze; tires and tire- derived products; and metal).
+Also mandatory in janitorial/building maintenance contracts, and printing contracts, as described in appendix C of this chapter.
+Note 5: With certain exceptions, mandatory if a contract includes services in excess of \$200,000.
 Exceptions: this provision should not be included in (i) consulting services contracts, or (ii) contracts for services related to public works, if the contract value exceeds the amount set from time to time, pursuant to PCC 10105.
-For information regarding consulting services contracts, see appendix C, section 1 of this chapter. - Note 6: Mandatory only if a Vendor received a DVBE incentive in connection with the agreementmade a commitment to achieve disabled veterans business enterprise (DVBE) participation.
+For information regarding consulting services contracts, see appendix C, section 1 of this chapter.
+Note 6: Mandatory only if a Vendor received a DVBE incentive in connection with the agreement.
 Note 7: Mandatory only if a Vendor received a small business preference in connection with the agreement; applicable only to procurements of IT goods and services.

-Note 78: Certain language is mandatory in any contract that allows for reimbursement of Vendor expenses.
+Note 8: Certain language is mandatory in any contract that allows for reimbursement of Vendor expenses.
 Other language is mandatory in contracts if the amount is above \$50,000.

-Note 89: Strongly recommended for IT agreements or other agreements where there is valuable work product.
+Note 9: Strongly recommended for IT agreements or other agreements where there is valuable work product.
 Note 10: Recommended if temporary delay is a possibility, particularly in large-scale or complex services agreements.